 Jennifer is a member of the Medical Schools Council Selection Alliance (MSCSA), the Medical Schools Council Educational Leads Advisory Group (ELAG) and the UCAT Consortium.

 Jennifer's research interests are around feedback practices within medical education.
 Her Master’s thesis used video reflexive ethnography to explore the factors which influence tutor provision of feedback in experiential communication skills teaching.
 She has an interest in the role of ethnographic research within medical education.
 Her other interests are in consultation and communication skills, spiritual care in the health care setting and inter-professional learning.

 Jennifer has been involved in collaborative research projects with colleagues from St Andrews University and the School of Nursing and Education and Social Work at the University of Dundee.
 These have explored inter-professional learning with nursing, medical and dental students engaging with marginalised groups in experiential communication skills teaching.

-Dr Jennifer Kennedy is currently the undergraduate programme lead for years 1-3 within the School of Medicine.
-She is extensively involved in curriculum design, teaching, assessment and student support.
+Dr Jennifer Kennedy is currently Programme Lead for years 1-3 of the MBChB programme and Admissions Convener within the School of Medicine.
+She has extensive experience in curriculum and programme design, educational governance, teaching, assessment and student support.

-She is currently an external examiner for third year undergraduate medicine at Queens University Belfast.
+She is currently an external examiner for the undergraduate medicine programme at Queens University Belfast and Newcastle University.

-Jennifer has a special interest in patient centred culture and runs an award winning student selected component - Spiritual Care in the Healthcare Setting in collaboration with chaplaincy colleagues from NHS Tayside.
-She is a portfolio supervisor and fourth year project supervisor.
+Jennifer has a special interest in patient centred culture and runs an award-winning student selected module - Spiritual Care in the Healthcare Setting in collaboration with chaplaincy colleagues from NHS Tayside.
+She is a portfolio supervisor.
 She is involved in teaching on the BMSc in Medical Education, delivering sessions on feedback and learning styles.
-She is also a dissertation supervisor for this programme.
-Jennifer is a member of the MSCAA reference group and contributes to the Medical Schools Council Educational Leads.
+She has been a dissertation supervisor for this programme as well as the intercalated BMSc programme in Quality Improvement.